danielkraeme76/BatchTrimmer/README.md

 ## 🚀 Installation & Usage

 1. Download the latest release from the [Releases](./releases) section.
-2. Extract the archive (if applicable).
-3. Run `BatchTrimmer.exe`.
+2. Run `BatchTrimmer.exe`.
-4. Add your audio files, configure processing parameters, and click **Execute**.
+3. Add your audio files, configure processing parameters, and click **Execute**.

 ---